jkaninda/goma-gateway/README.md

   - JWT `client authorization based on the result of a request`
   - Basic-Auth
   - OAuth
-- Rate limiting
-  - In-Memory Token Bucket based
-  - In-Memory client IP based
+- Rate limiting, In-Memory client IP based
 - Limit HTTP methods allowed for a particular route.

 ### Todo: